Fight over Nantwich house plans on Civil War battlefield

 Opponents call for the residents of Nantwich to fight against the development of Kingsley Fields.

-Cheshire East Council said it is "one of several hundred sites suitable for potential housing in the future".'Development unlikely'
+Cheshire East Council said it is "one of several hundred sites suitable for potential housing in the future".

 The leaflet claims the local authority is planning to build over 1,300 homes on the land.